Crypto-backed lendingunder your brand.

-Launch crypto-backed loans, credit lines, and leverage products under your own brand without building the lending engine, risk logic, lifecycle system, integration rails, or operational control stack yourself.
+Lending-as-a-service, powered by the Heartbit credit engine.
+Full-API infrastructure that lets you offer loans, credit lines, and leverage to your users - without building the risk logic, lifecycle system, integration rails, or operational stack yourself.

 Buy, sell, hold is becoming a commodity.
 Credit is the next layer of platform power.